-Pizzeria Libretto has made a business by committing to an approach that is authentic and inventive, using only high quality ingredients and a passion to exceed the needs of their customers.
+Pizzeria Libretto has successfully made a business by committing to an authentic and inventive approach, using only high-quality ingredients and a passion for exceeding its customers' needs.

-Studio Intersekt made a commitment to understand Pizzeria Libretto, their brand, their philosophy and their preferences for materials and building standards.
+Studio Intersekt was committed to understanding Pizzeria Libretto, its brand, philosophy, and preferences for materials and building standards.

-Now that the two companies have worked together on 3 projects, Studio Intersekt and Pizzeria Libretto have developed a shorthand when working with one another, streamlining the design and change process.
+Now that the two companies have worked together on 4 projects, Studio Intersekt and Pizzeria Libretto have developed a shorthand when working with one another, streamlining the design and development process.

-There was another architect originally engaged with their first location, and decisions needed to be made regarding the engineering companies to be used on future locations.
+Another Architect originally engaged with their first location, and decisions needed to be made regarding the engineering companies to be used in future locations.

-Studio Intersekt was able to come in and work with the original designer while building a team and organizing the construction.
-This commitment to collaboration has allowed Pizzeria Libretto to design a streamlined process that has resulted in wonderful new locations.
+Studio Intersekt was able to engage with the original designer while building a team and organizing the construction.
+This collaborative approach allowed Pizzeria Libretto to design a streamlined process, resulting in successful and unique new locations.

-Studio Intersekt worked with Pizzeria Libretto and their New York Architect Andre Kikoski on their second restaurant on the Danforth, and then assisted them with their Toronto Interior Designer Bukhari Design on the planning and design of the University and King Street locations.
+Studio Intersekt worked with Pizzeria Libretto and their New York Architect Andre Kikoski on their second restaurant on the Danforth and then assisted them with their Toronto Interior Designer Irfan Bukhari on the planning and design of the University Street and King Street locations.

-The appeal of working with 2 guys who have a passion for creating something unique and amazing is to make sure you understand how they define words like: excellence, high quality, experience.
+The appeal of working with a group that has a passion for creating something unique and amazing is to make sure you understand how they define words like: excellence, high quality, experience.

 Then, you need to understand what this food experience means to them and their customers and do your best to translate that experience into a vibrant location that serves to complement it.